SeaBassLab/seabasslab-init-viewer/README.md

 ## tl;dr

-- Install by executing `npm install @seabasslab/init-viewer` or `yarn add @seabasslab/init-viewer`.
+- Install by executing `npm i seabasslab-init-viewer` or `yarn add seabasslab-init-viewer`.
-- Import by adding `import { initViewer } from '@seabasslab/init-viewer'`.
+- Import by adding `import { initViewer } from 'seabasslab-init-viewer'`.
 - Use by adding this function `initViewer(config)`.
 - Use `onMount` because it needs to run on client side.

 ## Description

-@seabasslab/init-viewer is a small browser-oriented library that allows you to manipulate the Sketchfab Viewer API simply and easily.
+seabasslab-init-viewer is a small browser-oriented library that allows you to manipulate the Sketchfab Viewer API simply and easily.

 ## Motivation